Robert Ritter von Greim

-Robert Ritter von Greim (born Robert Greim; 22 June 1892 – 24 May 1945) was a German field marshal and First World War flying ace.
-In April 1945, in the last days of World War II, Adolf Hitler appointed Greim commander-in-chief of the Luftwaffe (German Air Force) after Hermann Göring had been dismissed for treason.
-He is the last person ever promoted to field marshal in the German armed forces.
+Robert Ritter von Greim (born Robert Greim; 22 June 1892 – 24 May 1945) was a German Generalfeldmarschall (Field marshal) and First World War flying ace.
+In April 1945, in the last days of World War II in Europe, Adolf Hitler appointed Greim commander-in-chief of the Luftwaffe (German air force) after Hermann Göring had been dismissed for treason.
+He was the last person to have been promoted to field marshal in the German armed forces.
 After the surrender of Nazi Germany in May 1945, Greim was captured by the Allies.
 He committed suicide in an American-controlled prison on 24 May 1945.

 Early life and career

 He was born as Robert Greim on 22 June 1892 in Bayreuth in the Kingdom of Bavaria, a state of the German Empire, the second son of police Hauptmann Ludwig Greim and his wife Marie.
 Greim had an older brother Ludwig, named after his father, born 5 October 1888, and a younger sister Marie Barbara born 11 January 1911.
 From 18 September 1906 to 6 July 1911, Greim attended the Bavarian Cadet Corps (Bayerisches Kadettenkorps) on the Marsfeld in Munich and graduated with his Abitur (university entry qualification).

 Greim joined the Bavarian Army on 14 July 1911.
 During his officer training, he was posted to the Royal Bavarian 8th Field Artillery Regiment "Prinz Heinrich von Preußen" (Königlich Bayerisches 8.
 Feldartillerie-Regiment „Prinz Heinrich von Preußen“), a field artillery regiment of the 6th Royal Bavarian Division on 25 February 1913.
 Greim received his officer training at the War Academy (Bayerische Kriegsakademie) in Munich.
 On 28 October 1913, Greim was commissioned as a Leutnant (second lieutenant).
 In April 1914, he received the Bavarian Military Merit Order 4th Class (Militärverdienstorden des Königreichs Bayern 4.
 Klasse) for service with the ammunition column of 1st battalion of his 8th Field Artillery Regiment.